LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ForgotPassword-post-">Auth Forgot Password (POST)</h4>
  This API is used to send the reset password url to a specified account.
-Note: If you have the UserName workflow enabled, you may replace the 'email' parameter with 'username' <a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-forgot-password" target="_blank">More info</a>
+Note: If you have the UserName workflow enabled, you may replace the 'email' parameter with 'username'.

 ```java